Enabling Better Voice Quality

 In the mass migration to hi-def everything, phone service has been left behind.
 In fact, the basic speech technology in traditional phone networks has not changed in 75 years.
 However, new digital technology has arrived that greatly improves sound quality, by intelligently using abundant bandwidth available with broadband connections.

 Delivering a naturally-sounding conversation via audio conferencing requires sophisticated technology, normalizing sound levels, filtering background noises, and balancing audio streams.
-With HD Audio, the intelligibility of speech is greatly enhanced, and individual voices are easier to differentiate and understand, more closely simulating the experience of being the same room around a conference table.
+With HD Audio, the clarity of speech is greatly enhanced, and individual voices are easier to differentiate and understand, more closely simulating the experience of being the same room around a conference table.

 Sound quality is determined by the amount of data that is digitally sampled, transmitted and repackaged to reproduce the speaker's voice.
 Historically, telephone networks have used technology (called codecs) to minimize the amount of bandwidth required for transmission -- so they could carry more calls using the available capacity.
 Given the relative scarcity of wireless spectrum, mobile phone companies use more aggressive compression technology, which results in poorer sound quality.
 (To provide better quality would require either more spectrum, which may not be available, or smaller cell sites requiring many more towers.)
 That's why cell phones sound worse than landline phones, and why phone calls don't replicate your actual speaking voice.